-Forsythe’s Blake Works I is part of SF Ballet’s Starry Nights.
-It will be performed August 5 & 6 at Stanford University’s Frost Amphitheater.
-It is also part of SF Ballet’s 2023 Repertory Season.
-It will be performed in Program 5, from Mar 14–Mar 19, 2023.
+Forsythe’s Blake Works I is part of SF Ballet’s 2023 Repertory Season.
+It will be performed in Program 5: The Colors of Dance, from Mar 14–Mar 19, 2023.

 “It’s the perfect time to do a work like Blake Works I, which is a very celebratory piece,” says Ayman Harper, who staged William Forsythe’s ballet in San Francisco.
 “What better time than now to present what is essentially a love letter to ballet?”
 Set to seven songs from James Blake’s album The Colour in Anything, William Forsythe’s Blake Works I is a joyous tribute to the art of ballet from one of its most innovative creators.

 Forsythe’s relationship with SF Ballet started in 1987 when, newly arrived artistic director Helgi Tomasson invited him to create a new work.
 New Sleep, set to Thom Willems’ electronic score, was fascinating for its compositional and conceptual complexity and electrifying for its accelerated and extreme movement—a cerebral and a visceral thrill.
 “It was very, very, very different from anything else the company had ever done,” remembers Tomasson, who was thrilled to be providing dancers—and audiences—with new challenges.
 “I think Bill is so inventive, he’s so incredibly smart and musical.”